samathaluca/fallen/README.md

 - delete_edit_buttons.html (Edit and delete page)
     1. HTML beautifier format ran first.
     2. HTML validator brought up an error concerned with the combination of two different styles of Materialize forms.
 Span tag highlighted was replaced with semantic form tag.
+    3. Full responsive design tests carried out between 200-3320.
+    4. All external links and Navbar/Navbar work for each size device.
+    5. No warnings showed in Devtools.
+No console errors.
+    6. Comments checked and all old comments were removed.

 - about_us.html (about us page)
     1. HTML beautifier format ran first.
     2. HTML validator brought up an error concerned with the use of main as a child element of section.
 Main tag replaced.
+    3. Full responsive design tests carried out between 200-3320.
+    4. All external links and Navbar/Navbar work for each size device.
+    5. No warnings showed in Devtools.
+No console errors.
+    6. Comments checked and all old comments were removed.

 - edit_changes.html (Edit a recovery share page)
     1. HTML validator revealed stray </div> end tag.
 Tag was removed.